The power of compounding is a concept I came across while in my final year of Undergraduate education.

-At the end of the day, nobody don’t like surprises.
-Rolling returns can give us a realistic sensing about things which aids in the planning of our own financial independence.
+At the end of the day, nobody doesn’t like surprises.
+Rolling returns can give us realistic sensing about things which aids in the planning of our own financial independence.
 For instance, I can use a 5% projected rate of return with reasonable confidence, but I am under no illusion that a 5% return is a given.

 As an accumulator of wealth, many of us typically do not invest in lump sums.
 We are likely to carry out dollar-cost averaging by investing consistently every year.
 This would mean a diversification across numerous rolling returns expectations with the result approaching the long-term median results which are pretty decent.